cmz12301/cmz12301.github.io/_pages/about.md

 * B.Eng. from Sept.
 2017 to Jul.
 2021
   * Huazhong University of Science and Technology (HUST), Wuhan, China
-  * Major in Optoelectronic Information Science and Engineering
+  * Major: Optoelectronic Information Science and Engineering

 * Exchange Student from Sept.
 2019 to Jan.
 2020
   * Zhejiang University (ZJU), Hangzhou, China
-  * Major in Optoelectronic Information Science and Engineering
+  * Major: Optoelectronic Information Science and Engineering

 Research Interests
 ======
-My research lies in electromagnetics and optics, with a focus on creating new electromagnetic technologies for a better world, such as:
+My research lies in electromagnetics and optics, with a focus on creating new electromagnetic and optical technologies for a better world, such as:

 * Terahertz Technology
 * Metasurfaces and Metamaterials